Tacko Fall: College career

-Fall grew to be an efficient player, ranking second nationally in field-goal percentage as of January 2017.
 On 5 April 2017, Fall declared for the 2017 NBA draft, with the possibility of returning to Central Florida still available to him before the end of the draft lottery that year.
-On 24 May 2017, Fall withdrew his name from consideration for the NBA draft, to return to UCF for his junior year.
+On 24 May, Fall withdrew his name from consideration for the NBA draft, to return to UCF for his junior year.
 During his junior year, Fall injured his shoulder, causing him to play in only 16 games, totaling 351 minutes.

-Coming into his senior season, Fall was named to the Preseason Second Team All-AAC.
-During his senior season, Fall helped lead the Knights to the 2019 NCAA tournament and secured their first victory in program history with a win over Virginia Commonwealth University.
-In his final game, Fall recorded 15 points and six rebounds in a losing effort against Duke University 77–76.
+During his senior season, Fall helped lead the Knights to the 2019 NCAA tournament and secured their first victory in program history with a win over the VCU Rams.
+In his final game, Fall recorded 15 points and six rebounds in a 77–76 loss to the Duke Blue Devils.

 Professional career

-After the conclusion of his senior year, Fall was named one of 80 participants (40 representing the NBA draft hopefuls) for the NBA G League Elite Camp on 12–14 May.
-By the end of the event, Fall later got transferred into the NBA Draft Combine as one of an additional 11 participants there.
+After the conclusion of his senior year, Fall was named one of 80 participants (40 representing the NBA draft hopefuls) for the NBA G League Elite Camp in May 2019.
+He was subsequently added to the NBA Draft Combine.
 During the combine, he put up new records at the event, including height (which received comparisons to former NBA player Manute Bol), wingspan, and standing reach.